Keyboard shortcuts

 GC Pause Times

-The garbage collector stops the world during collection.
-Pause times depend on live heap size:
+The garbage collector effectively stops the world for Go goroutines during collection.
+Pause times depend primarily on live heap size and object layout:

 Live HeapPause